 How to Make Polish Kolaczki Cookies

-3. Chill the dough.
-Because this dough has a high ratio of butter and cream cheese, you do need to chill it to make it easier to roll out.
-I press the dough out thin between plastic wrap so it chills faster.
+Because this dough has a high ratio of butter and cream cheese, you DO need to chill it to make it easier to roll out.
+Press the dough in between two pieces of plastic wrap and press down so it’s fairly thin.
+This will help it chill faster.

-• Roll out the dough.
-Roll out the chilled dough in some powdered sugar so it doesn’t stick.
-You want to roll it out to be about 1/4″ thick.
-I work with about 1/4th of the dough at a time, keeping the rest chilled until I need it.
-Rolling out kolaczki dough on a silicone mat that is dusted with powdered sugar
+Roll out the chilled dough using powdered sugar so it doesn’t stick.
+You want to roll it out to be about a quarter inch thick.
+I work with about a quarter of the dough at a time, keeping the rest chilled until I need it.

-• Cut the dough into squares.
 You can make the squares as small or as big as you like.
 Some people like really large cookies.
-I make them fairly small, about 2 inches by 2 inches.
-This gives you two bite cookies.
+I make them fairly small, about 2 x 2 inches.
+This gives you two-bite cookies.
 A bench scraper or pizza cutter is a great tool for this.

-• Seal the cookies by dipping your finger in a bit of water and dampening one corner.
+Seal the cookies by dipping your finger in a bit of water and dampening one corner.
 Seal the corners together by pressing firmly.
 This will ensure they do not pop open in the oven.
-Pressing the edges of the kolaczki cookies together to seal before baking

 • It’s really important that the dough remain chilled as you are rolling out the cookies, otherwise it will get too sticky.
 Work with a small piece of dough at a time, keeping the rest in the refrigerator.

 • You can be liberal with the powdered sugar as you roll them out.
-This is why I prefer it to flour when rolling so that the cookies don’t get too dry.
+This is why I prefer using it over flour when rolling so that the cookies don’t become dry.

 • You can freeze the kolaczki dough for up to 3 months before using.
-Wrap it well or store in a freezer ziplock bag.
+Wrap in plastic wrap or store in a freezer zipper bag.
 Thaw in the refrigerator overnight before using.

 These are one of my favorite unique holiday cookies to add to my cookie tin!
 They are so special and different than what most people will be gifting!